adioshun/gitBook_DeepDrive/paper2016-pointnet3d.md

 ## 3. Approach

-The proposed system takes a point cloud of an object as an input and predicts its class label.
+제안 방식The proposed system takes a point cloud of an object as an input and predicts its class label.
+- 입력 :
+- 출력 :

-In this regard, the proposal is twofold: a volumetric grid based on point density to estimatespatial occupancy inside each voxel, and a pure 3DCNNwhich is trained to predict object classes.
+In this regard, the proposal is two fold: a volumetric grid based on point density to estimatespatial occupancy inside each voxel, and a pure 3DCNNwhich is trained to predict object classes.

 The occupancygrid – inspired by VoxNet [13] occupancy models based onprobabilistic estimates – provides a compact representation ofthe object’s 3D information from the point cloud.